-Shepherd of the Hills offers several Bible Study opportunities each week, see the newsletter or contact the church office for more information.
-Please check the online calendar for any changes.
+Shepherd of the Hills offers several Bible Study opportunities each week, contact the church office for more information.

 Friday Bible Study meets at the church from 1-3 pm each Friday.